mohamedyd/awesome_resources/genai-coding-articles.md

 * [On the Effectiveness of Large Language Models in Domain-Specific Code Generation](https://arxiv.org/pdf/2312.01639): The study demonstrates that LLMs exhibit sub-optimal performance in generating domain-specific code, due to their limited proficiency in utilizing domain-specific libraries.
 We further observe that incorporating API knowledge as prompts can empower LLMs to generate more professional code.

+* [The potential of LLMs for coding with low-resource and domain-specific programming languages](https://arxiv.org/pdf/2307.13018): The study suggests that LLMs can be a useful tool for writing, understanding, improving, and documenting gretl code, which includes generating descriptive docstrings for functions and providing precise explanations for abstract and poorly documented econometric code.

 * [Grammar Prompting for Domain-Specific Language Generation with Large Language Models](https://proceedings.neurips.cc/paper_files/paper/2023/file/cd40d0d65bfebb894ccc9ea822b47fa8-Paper-Conference.pdf): The article proposes grammar prompting, a simple approach to enable LLMs to use external knowledge and domain-specific constraints, expressed through a grammar in Backus–Naur Form (BNF), during in-context learning.

+* [DSL-Xpert: LLM-driven Generic DSL Code Generation](https://dl.acm.org/doi/pdf/10.1145/3652620.3687782?casa_token=xpbmFqLswCQAAAAA:_T8rVHsUmA85RDbiM-hInnzCEOGMv6yLbefI-huaGNt0rg5kLI9V5eV3Gans183kCZezot0g7dBc): This paper presents a tool in which developers can perform what is known as semantic parsing.
+In other words, the developer can ask a pre-trained LLM to translate a natural language instruction into the vocabulary of the established DSL.
+Thus, by setting the DSL grammar as context (grammar prompting) and providing usage examples (few-shot learning), the LLM can quickly generate reliable domain-specific code

+* [MONOCODER: Domain-Specific Code Language Model for HPC Codes and Tasks](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10938441&casa_token=jN11230yH9YAAAAA:v02BO2mwyVtzYWlsCzuB1MiqNbxwpgKKwXxyfbZW3y_Q8DSbP0QaGzDviwZa3bf3eZAIChWu8g&tag=1): The study questions choices made by existing LLMs by developing smaller language models (LMs) for specific domains -- the authors call them domain-specific LMs.
+Specifically, The study starts with High-Performance Computing (HPC) as a domain and builds an HPC-specific LM, named MONOCODER, which is orders of magnitude smaller than existing LMs but delivers better performance on non-HPC and HPC codes.

 ## General Coding with LLMs